google/comprehensive-rust/src/exercises/chromium/build-rules.md

 ```

 **Important**: note that `no_mangle` here is considered a type of unsafety by
-the Rust compiler, so you'll need to to allow unsafe code in your `gn` target.
+the Rust compiler, so you'll need to allow unsafe code in your `gn` target.

 Add this new Rust target as a dependency of `//ui/base:base`.
 Declare this
 function at the top of `ui/base/resource/resource_bundle.cc` (later, we'll see